alex05447/miniconfig/README.md

 - `"lua"` (enabled by default) - adds support for Lua configs.
 - `"dyn"` (enabled by default) - adds support for dynamic configs.
-- `"bin"` (enabled by default) - adds support for binary configs / serialization.
+- `"bin"` (enabled by default) - adds support for binary configs, serialization of Lua/dynamic configs to binary configs.
-- `"ini"` (enabled by default) - adds support for parsing `.ini` config strings to dynamic configs.
+- `"ini"` (requires `"dyn"` feature, enabled by default) - adds support for parsing INI config strings to dynamic configs, serialization of Lua/dynamic/binary configs to INI config strings.

 ## Dependencies